 Our program supports children who have the ability to succeed but not the means.
 They primarily reside in the area known as Dagoretti, one of the major slums in greater Nairobi.
-They come from families affected by the HIV epidemic, that is, they have lost one or both parents to HIV/AIDS, have a parent infected, or are infected themselves.

 Students must apply and pass a rigorous selection process and are paired with a sponsor to fund their schooling and support their development.
 Students start the program between the ages of 7 and 9 (grades 2-4) and stay with the program until graduation from post-secondary.

 Most primary students attend one of three schools with whom we partner and have been fully vetted for academic excellence.
 (A very small number attend boarding schools if their home situation becomes dire.)
 The secondary school (high school) a student attends depends on their 8th grade test scores in a national exam called the KCPE (Kenya Certificate of Primary Education).
 All students receive support for tuition, uniforms, and supplies.
 Most of our secondary students attend boarding schools (the norm in Kenya) where we also cover living expenses.
 Post-secondary students attend four-year universities, two- or three-year colleges, or trade school depending on their secondary performance and career aspirations.